 Precautions While Using infliximab

 Infliximab may cause an infusion reaction while you are receiving it or right after the infusion ends.
-Check with your doctor or nurse right away if you or your child have chest pain, a fever, chills, itching, hives, a rash, dizziness, fainting, lightheadedness, a headache, joint pain, difficulty with swallowing, shortness of breath, trouble breathing, or swelling of the face, tongue, and throat.
+Check with your doctor or nurse right away if you have chest pain, a fever, chills, itching, hives, a rash, dizziness, fainting, lightheadedness, a headache, joint pain, difficulty with swallowing, shortness of breath, trouble breathing, or swelling of the face, tongue, and throat.

 infliximab may increase your chance of having a lupus-like syndrome or a liver disease called autoimmune hepatitis.
-Check with your doctor right away if you or your child have dark brown-colored urine, fever or chills, a general feeling of discomfort, illness, or weakness, joint pain, light-colored stools, nausea and vomiting, a rash on the cheeks or arms that is worse in the sun, severe tiredness, upper right-sided stomach pain, or yellow eyes and skin.
+Check with your doctor right away if you have dark brown-colored urine, fever or chills, a general feeling of discomfort, illness, or weakness, joint pain, light-colored stools, nausea and vomiting, a rash on the cheeks or arms that is worse in the sun, severe tiredness, upper right-sided stomach pain, or yellow eyes and skin.

 Using infliximab may increase your risk of getting skin cancer (eg, melanoma, Merkel cell carcinoma).
 If you have any changes or growths on your skin, tell your doctor right away.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes abatacept (Orencia®), anakinra (Kineret®), tocilizumab (Actemra®), or other medicines called biologics that are used to treat the same conditions as infliximab.
-Using these medicines together with infliximab may increase your chance of having serious side effects.
+Using these medicines together with infliximab may increase your chance of having serious unwanted effects.

 infliximab Side Effects